langchain-ai/langserve/README.md

 # LangServe 🦜️🏓

-🚩We will be releasing a hosted version of LangServe for one-click deployments of LangChain applications.
+🚩 We will be releasing a hosted version of LangServe for one-click deployments of LangChain applications.
 [Sign up here](https://airtable.com/app0hN6sd93QcKubv/shrAjst60xXa6quV2) to get on the waitlist.

 ## Overview